twpayne/go-vfs/README.md

 ## `github.com/spf13/afero` compatibility

-There is a compatability shim for `github.com/spf13/afero` in the `github.com/twpayne/go-vfsafero` module.
-This allows you to use `vfst` to test exisiting code that uses [`afero.FS`](https://godoc.org/github.com/spf13/afero#Fs).
+There is a compatibility shim for `github.com/spf13/afero` in the `github.com/twpayne/go-vfsafero` module.
+This allows you to use `vfst` to test existing code that uses [`afero.FS`](https://godoc.org/github.com/spf13/afero#Fs).
 See [the documentation](https://godoc.org/github.com/twpayne/go-vfsafero) for an example.